 The word “meditation” keeps popping up.

-Now, we can shrug it all off as hippy woo-woo, but there’s a saying you might’ve heard before…
+Sure, you can shrug it all off as hippy woo-woo, but there’s a saying …

 “Where there’s smoke there’s fire”

-Sometimes it serves us to listen to the little gifts the universe is layin’ down.
+Sometimes it serves to listen to the little gifts the universe is layin’ down.

-As I’m endeavoring to be this self-made writer type, I need all the mental resources I can get.
+As I endeavor to be this self-made writer type, I need all the mental resources I can get.
 Because there’s also the anxiety.

 Anxiety about failure, writing deadlines, general motivation, etc.

-If there’s this free, non-illegal, health-boosting, wonderpill that supposedly will make my life better no matter what, I’m going to do my darned best to buy from whoever’s hawking.
+If there’s this free, non-illegal, health-boosting, wonderpill that supposedly will make my life better no matter what, I’m going to buy from whomever’s hawking.

 “Oh yeah, for sure, I meditate daily–can’t you see how chill I am?”